wmbusmeters/wmbusmeters/README.md

 `wmbusmetersd /tmp/thepidfile` from a script instead.)

 Check the config file /etc/wmbusmeters.conf and edit the device.
 For example:
-`auto:c1` or `im871a:c1`
+`auto:c1` or `im871a:c1` or `im871a[457200101056]:t1` or `/dev/ttyUSB2:amb8465:c1,t1`

-Adding a device like auto or im871a will trigger an automatic probe of all serial ttys.
+Adding a device like auto or im871a will trigger an automatic probe of all serial ttys to auto find or to find on which tty the im871a resides.

 If you specify a full device path like `/dev/ttyUSB0:im871a:c1` or `rtlwmbus` or `rtl433` then it will not probe the serial devices.
 If you must be really sure that it will not probe something